imd-dev-architecture-2020/AnimalAPI/README.md

 - IntegrationTests
 - NUnit
 - MemoryCache
+- NBuilder
+- ReDoc

 ## Running

 - `docker-compose up` (this spins up a mongodb database)
 - `dotnet test`

 You need a running mongodb database for the tests; I've only written integration tests with actual database integration.
+You also want to adjust appsettings.test.json.

 ## Accessing the application